Cancellation of atmospheric turbulence effects in entangled two-photon beams: Conclusion

 An interesting question that naturally arises is whether entanglement is actually necessary to attain the cancellation effect observed.
-In \cite{Bennink2002} it is shown that for a known transfer function, classical correlations can be engineered in such a way as to reproduce any joint detection probability attainable in a single plane with entangled photons.
-In our case, however, what is needed is the transfer of angular spectrum from the pump beam to the down-converted two-photon field, which permits the control of the spatial correlations in the far field, associated with a strong spatial correlation of the two photons on the source plane.
-The control of correlations in both far-field and near-field cannot be achieved with separable two-photon sources \cite{Bennink2004}.
-Moreover, in order to take practical advantage of the effect reported here, the single-count rate or intensity transverse profile observed on the detection plane must be much larger than the coincidence rate profile, so that the overall beam spreading covers the entire detection area.
-Since the ratio between the single and coincidence count profiles gives a a good estimate for the Schmidt number of the two-photon state entangled in spatial modes \cite{Fedorov2007}, our scheme works well only for highly entangled states.
-As a final word, it should be stressed that our goal in this work is not to provide a general method for turbulence cancellation, but to show that two-photon states entangled in spatial modes can be protected against turbulence effects when transmitted through the atmosphere.
+In Ref. \cite{Bennink2002} it is demonstrated that for a known transfer function, classical correlations can be engineered in such a way as to reproduce any joint detection probability attainable in a single plane with entangled photons.
+Since the channel transfer function changes in an unpredictable way because of turbulence, it would need to be continuously monitored in order to have its form determined, in the same lines of adaptive optics.
+In our case, the necessary conditions are the transfer of angular spectrum from the pump beam to the down-converted two-photon field, which allows for the control of the spatial correlations in the far field, associated with a strong ($\delta$-like) spatial correlation of the two photons on the source plane.
+Control of correlations in both far and near fields is naturally limited with separable two-photon sources \cite{Bennink2004}.
+Moreover, in order to take practical advantage of the effect reported here, the single-count rate or intensity transverse profile observed on the detection plane must be much broader than the coincidence rate profile.
+Since the ratio between the single and coincidence count profile widths gives a a good estimate for the Schmidt number of the two-photon state entangled in spatial modes \cite{Fedorov2007}, our scheme would work well only for highly entangled states.
+In this sense, our results suggest that spatial mode entanglement can be protected against turbulence when two-photon states are transmitted through the atmosphere.